moravt11/NWDAF-Performance-Tests/5g-simulator/README.md

 # NWDAF Performance Tests

-This project contains performance tests for NWDAF (Network Data Analytics Function) using K6, InfluxDB, and Grafana.
+This project contains performance tests for Network Data Analytics Function (NWDAF) in 5G networks using K6 for load testing, InfluxDB for metrics storage, and Grafana for visualization.

 ## Test Types